 - The Minister in The Presidency

 - The Deputy Minister in The Presidency for Women, Youth and Persons with Disabilities

 The Presidency has three structures that support governance operations directly.
 They are:

-- Cabinet Office, which provides administrative support to Cabinet.
+- The Cabinet Office, which provides administrative support to Cabinet.
 It implements administrative systems and processes to ensure the overall optimal functioning of the Cabinet and its committees.
 It also facilitates the management of decision-making processes of the Cabinet and its committees.

 - Policy Coordination Advisory Services comprises a Deputy Director-General and five chief directorates, which support policy processes developed by respective clusters of directors-general.